Adhiputraa/Loan_status/README.md

 In the training phase, the accuracy of each model is as follows:

-1. The model using the Logistic Regression algorithm achieved an accuracy score of 0.9998, or approximately 99%.
+1. The model using the Logistic Regression algorithm achieved an accuracy score of 0.8044, or approximately 80%.
-2. The model using the XGBoost Classifier algorithm achieved an accuracy score of 0.7959, or approximately 80%.
+2. The model using the XGBoost Classifier algorithm achieved an accuracy score of 1.000, or approximately 100%.
-3. The model using the Support Vector Machine algorithm achieved an accuracy score of 0.9146, or approximately 91%.
+3. The model using the Support Vector Machine algorithm achieved an accuracy score of 0.8065, or approximately 81%.

 In the testing phase, the accuracy of each model is as follows:

-1. The model using the Logistic Regression algorithm achieved an accuracy score of 0.9998, or approximately 99%.
+1. The model using the Logistic Regression algorithm achieved an accuracy score of 0.8455, or approximately 85%.
-2. The model using the XGBoost Classifier algorithm achieved an accuracy score of 0.7959, or approximately 80%.
+2. The model using the XGBoost Classifier algorithm achieved an accuracy score of 0.8048, or approximately 80%.
-3. The model using the Support Vector Machine algorithm achieved an accuracy score of 0.9146, or approximately 91%.
+3. The model using the Support Vector Machine algorithm achieved an accuracy score of 0.8455, or approximately 85%.

 The highest accuracy in the training phase was achieved by the XGBoost Classifier algorithm, followed by Logistic Regression and Support Vector Machine.
 For model testing accuracy, the highest result was achieved by the Logistic Regression algorithm, followed by Support Vector Machine, with the lowest accuracy being from the XGBoost Classifier algorithm.
 Based on the results from training and testing the models, the author concludes that the best and most stable performance was achieved using the K-Neighbors Classifier algorithm.